HOW TO MAKE AFELIA

 Heat a large pot over medium heat and then add the marinade mixture.

-Cover the pot and cook for about 1.5 hours or until the pork is tender, stirring occasionally and adding water when necessary.
+Cover the pot and cook for about 1.5 hours or until the pork is tender.

-Garnish with fresh coriander leaves and serve on a bed of rice, or with pita or crusty bread.
+Garnish with fresh coriander leaves and then serve on a bed of rice or bulgur pilaf.
+This meal can also be accompanied by new potatoes along with a traditional Cyprus village salad.